Bo Nix: Denver Broncos quarterback to miss rest of NFL playoffs after suffering broken ankle against Buffalo Bills

 Nix followed up the play by launching a deep shot towards Marvin Mims Jr, drawing a 30-yard pass interference penalty against Tre'Davious White that would set up Wil Lutz's game-winning field goal.

 "He's a tough cookie," Payton added.
-"I said, 'Listen, I believe, you're the second quarterback in Year 2 to take your team to a Championship Game, and the first is (Patrick) Mahomes.'
+"I said, 'listen, I believe, you're the second quarterback in year two to take your team to a Championship Game, and the first is [Patrick] Mahomes'.

 "This team all year has lost key players, and we'll rise up for the next challenge and we'll go from there."